CDSoft/luax/doc/luax.md

 # Lua eXtended

-`luax` is a Lua interpretor and REPL based on Lua 5.4.4, augmented with some useful packages. `luax` can also produces standalone executables from Lua scripts.
+`luax` is a Lua interpreter and REPL based on Lua 5.4.4, augmented with some useful packages. `luax` can also produces standalone executables from Lua scripts.